Become a Horticulture Specialist: Career Roadmap

 Step 5: Maintain Certification and Licensure

 State-issued pesticide applicator licenses must be maintained and renewed on a regular basis.
-This typically requires continuing education, although some states may only require retaking a licensure examination to renew a license.
-Continuing education courses are offered through state organizations and through university cooperative extension programs.
+This typically requires continuing education, although some states may only require specialists to retake the licensing exam.
+Continuing education courses are offered through state organizations and university cooperative extension programs.

 Many certifications, including the ASHS Certified Horticulturist credential, require continuing education classes to maintain certification.
 Continuing education credits for professional certification can be acquired in a variety of ways, including attending conferences or serving on community boards related to horticulture.